auth0/docs/articles/architecture-scenarios/implementation/b2b/b2b-provisioning.md

 There are three different personas who might be [inviting users](/docs/design/creating-invite-only-applications):

 * An administrator at your company may create the users for each organization.
-* An administrator from each organization may be assigned to createing users.
+* An administrator from each organization may be assigned to creating users.
 * There may be another system responsible for creating users and that system may then create a user in Auth0.
 Regardless of the audience, the technique can be similar, with the exception of the third option which would require the use of the management API and could not be done using the Delegated Administration Extension.
 The rest is a matter of using the right authorization model for the application.
 User invite can be accomplished in a few ways: